S^1-equivariant contact homology for hypertight contact forms: Introduction and statement of results

 As before, $\R$ acts on $\widetilde{\M}^\J(\gamma_+,\gamma_-)$ by translation of the $\R$ factor in the target $\R\times Y$, and we let $\M^\J(\gamma_+,\gamma_-)$ denote the quotient.
 Below, if $\gamma_+\neq\gamma_-$, and if $d$ is a nonnegative integer, let $\M^\J_d(\gamma_+,\gamma_-)$ denote the union of the $d$-dimensional components of $\M^\J(\gamma_+,\gamma_-)$.

 We now also have well-defined smooth evaluation maps

 Here $\overline{\gamma}$ denotes the image of the Reeb orbit $\gamma$ in $Y$.

-The moduli spaces $\M^\J_d(\gamma_+,\gamma_-)$, together with the evaluation maps $e_\pm$ (and some orientations and compactifications), constitute what we call a ``Morse-Bott system'' in \cite{td}.
+The moduli spaces $\M^\J_d(\gamma_+,\gamma_-)$, together with the evaluation maps $e_\pm$ (and some orientations and compactifications), constitute what we call\footnote{To be more precise one could call this an ``$S^1$-Morse-Bott system'', as here the analogues of ``critical submanifolds'' are circles.} a ``Morse-Bott system" in \cite{td}.
 As explained in \cite{td}, out of this data we can naturally construct a ``cascade'' chain complex $(NCC_*(Y,\lambda),\partial_\ca^\J)$ as follows.

 We define $NCC_*(Y,\lambda)$ to be the free $\Z$-module with two generators $\widecheck{\alpha}$ and $\widehat{\alpha}$ for each Reeb orbit $\alpha$.
 This module has a canonical $\Z/2$-grading, where the grading of $\widecheck{\alpha}$ is $\CZ(\alpha)$, and the grading of $\widehat{\alpha}$ is $\CZ(\alpha)+1$.